tommady/pttifierLib/README.md

 # PttifierLib
-A library for parsing Taiwan BBS PTT posts by specific keywords or rules.
+A library for parsing Taiwan BBS PTT posts by specific keywords or rules then returns the parsing result.